TiagoCebola/NLW-10-WorldCup/README.md

 ## Project

 **World Cup Calendar** is a web application that allows users to keep track of the upcoming matches and results of the 2022 FIFA World Cup in Qatar.
 The application uses a simple and intuitive interface that displays the dates, times, and teams of each game.
-The application aims to provide a convenient and comprehensive way for soccer fans to follow the biggest sporting event in the world.
+The application aims to provide a convenient and comprehensive way for soccer fans to follow the biggest sport event in the world.

 ## Layout